german-wings/FusionPosts/README.md

 #Fusion360 Posts

-Above is the list of post processors that I use on a daily basis These post processors have a lot of comments , I built these posts to help me operators to have a better information of the setup and program
+Above is the list of post processors that I use on a daily basis These post processors have a lot of comments , I built these posts to help my operators to have a better information of the setup and program
 Not everyone can make sense of G Codes.
 The comments help / warn / notify the operators mostly to avoid crashes.